keycloakify/oidc-spa/README.md

 > Note for the maintainer: You might run into issues if you do not list all your singleton dependencies in
 > `src/link-in-app.js -> singletonDependencies`.
 A singleton dependency is a dependency that can
 > only be present once in an App.
 Singleton dependencies are usually listed as peerDependencies example `react`, `@emotion/*`.

-## Releasing

-For releasing a new version on GitHub and NPM you don't need to create a tag.
-Just update the `package.json` version number and push.

-For publishing a release candidate update your `package.json` with `1.3.4-rc.0` (`.1`, `.2`, ...).
-It also work if you do it from a branch that have an open PR on main.

-> Make sure your have defined the `NPM_TOKEN` repository secret or NPM publishing will fail.